JakubMakarewicz/MSiD-Fashion/README.md

 I have tried applying some gaussian noises onto the training data, however I have not been able to achieve any satisfying results, the accuracy of the models dropped to sub 90%.

 ## Usage
 To launch the app, just run app.py.
-However it is not completely functional.
+However may have some bugs.